 The (violent) downfall of Johan de Witt

-The crowds did what crowds do best, namely lose all semblance of sense or sanity.
-The two brothers were stripped naked, mutilated, and according to some reports, had their livers removed and eaten.
-“C’est la vie, c’est la guerre,” as the French say.
+The crowds did what crowds do best: lose all sense or sanity.
+According to some reports, the two brothers were stripped naked, mutilated, and had their livers removed and eaten.

-It’s unknown whether William of Orange was involved in the assassination or not.
-Whatever the case, he wasn’t the one eaten by a crowd, so for him, it must have been an overall success.
+It’s unknown whether William III of Orange was involved in the assassination or not.
+Whatever the case, he wasn’t the one eaten by the crowd, so it must have been an overall win/win situation for him.

-Have you heard of this classic historical Dutch story before?
+Have you heard of this dark chapter in Dutch history before?
 Let us know in the comments!